About us

 Become a trusteeBecome a VIP and support us – as well as coming to concerts free

-Become a VIP and support us
+Become a VIP and support us‘The singing is superb’ Edinburgh Music Review

 luminatus vocal ensemble is currently directed by David Bray